Lymphedema and Cancer Treatment

 Lymphedema is a condition in which the lymph fluid does not drain properly.
-It may build up in the tissues and causes swelling.
+It may build up in the tissues and cause swelling.
 This can happen when part of the lymph system is damaged or blocked, such as during surgery to remove lymph nodes, or radiation therapy.
 Cancers that block lymph vessels can also cause lymphedema.

 Lymphedema usually affects an arm or leg, but it can also affect other parts of the body, such as the head and neck.
 You may notice symptoms of lymphedema at the part of your body where you had surgery or received radiation therapy.
 Swelling usually develops slowly, over time.
 It may develop during treatment or it may start years after treatment.